 What is a Strategy?

-A strategy in FORJ is a set of logical rules and behaviors that define how and when your automated system reacts to market conditions.
+A strategy in FORJ is a set of logical rules that define how and when your trading logic reacts to market conditions.
 You design strategies visually in SMITH, FORJ's strategy editor.

-Each strategy is represented as a set of states, transitions, and conditions that together describe its decision-making process.
+Each strategy is represented as a set of states, transitions, and guards that together describe its decision-making process.

-At a high level, a Strategy answers three main questions:
+At a high level, a strategy answers three questions:

 -